Roman Catholic Relief Act 1829: Provisions and assurances

 Burking Poor Old Mrs Constitution by William Heath.
-Heath portrays Wellington and Peel as the murderers Burke and Hare, killing the constitution.
+Heath portrays Peel and Wellington as the murderers Burke and Hare, killing the constitution (aged 141, ie. born in 1688).

-The key, defining, provision of the act's was its repeal of "certain oaths and certain declarations, commonly called the declarations against transubstantiation and the invocation of saints and the sacrifice of the mass, as practised in the Church of Rome", which had been required "as qualifications for sitting and voting in parliament and for the enjoyment of certain offices, franchises, and civil rights".
-For the Oath of Supremacy, the act substituted a pledge to bear "true allegiance" to the King, to recognise the Hanoverian succession, to reject any claim to " temporal or civil jurisdiction" within the United Kingdom by "the Pope of Rome" or "any other foreign prince ... or potentate", and to "abjure any intention to subvert the present [Anglican] church establishment".
+The key, defining, provision of the act was its repeal of "certain oaths and certain declarations, commonly called the declarations against transubstantiation and the invocation of saints and the sacrifice of the mass, as practised in the Church of Rome", which had been required "as qualifications for sitting and voting in parliament and for the enjoyment of certain offices, franchises, and civil rights".
+For the Oath of Supremacy, the act substituted a pledge to bear "true allegiance" to the King, to recognise the Hanoverian succession, to reject any claim to "temporal or civil jurisdiction" within the United Kingdom by "the Pope of Rome" or "any other foreign prince ... or potentate", and to "abjure any intention to subvert the present [Anglican] church establishment".

-This last abjuration in the new Oath of Allegiance was underscored by a provision forbidding the assumption by the Roman Church of episcopal titles, derived from "any city, town or place", already used by the United Church of England and Ireland (i.e. the established Anglican communion).
-(With other sectarian impositions of the act, such as restrictions on admittance to Catholic religious orders and on Catholic-church processions, this was repealed with the Roman Catholic Relief Act 1926.)
+This last abjuration in the new Oath of Allegiance was underscored by a provision forbidding the assumption by the Catholic Church of episcopal titles, derived from "any city, town or place", already used by the United Church of England and Ireland (i.e. the established Anglican communion).
+With other sectarian impositions of the act, such as restrictions on admittance to Catholic religious orders and on Catholic-church processions, this was repealed with the Roman Catholic Relief Act 1926.

-The one major security required to pass the act was the Parliamentary Elections (Ireland) Act 1829 (10 Geo 4 c.
+The one major security required to pass the act was the Parliamentary Elections (Ireland) Act 1829 (10 Geo.
+4. c.
 8).
-Receiving its royal assent on the same day as the relief bill, the act disenfranchised Ireland's Forty Shilling Freeholders, by raising the property threshold for the county vote to the British ten pound standard.
+Receiving its royal assent on the same day as the relief bill, the act disenfranchised Ireland's Forty-shilling freeholders, by raising the property threshold for the county vote to the British £10 standard.
 As a result, "emancipation" was accompanied by a more than five-fold decrease in the Irish electorate, from 216,000 voters to just 37,000.
-That the majority of the tenant farmers who had voted for O'Connell in the Clare by-election were disenfranchised as a result of his apparent victory at Westminster was not made immediately apparent, as O'Connell was permitted, in July 1829, to stand unopposed for the Clare seat that his refusal to take the Oath of Supremacy had denied him the year before.
+That the majority of the tenant farmers who had voted for O'Connell in the County Clare by-election were disenfranchised was not made immediately apparent, as O'Connell was permitted, in July 1829, to stand unopposed in the 1829 County Clare by-election for the seat that his refusal to take the Oath of Supremacy had denied him the year before.